ESHackathon/eshackathon.github.io/_posts/2019-01-17-what_is_the_esh.md

 ---
 <em>An interview with Neal Haddaway</em>

-In the first of our blog series, Neal Haddaway, a Research Fellow from the Stockholm Environmental Institute, answers our questions about what exactly the Evidence Synthesis Hackathon is and how Evidence Synthesis Technology can support rigorous evidence-informed decision-making.
+In the first of our blog series, Neal Haddaway, a Research Fellow from the Stockholm Environmental Institute, answers our questions about what exactly the <em>Evidence Synthesis Hackathon</em> is and how <em>Evidence Synthesis Technology</em> can support rigorous evidence-informed decision-making.
 <br>

 <b><em>1.
 So, what exactly is the Evidence Synthesis Hackathon?</em></b>